Biology

 BIO 264 Plant Diversity and Evolution (4 Credits)

-This course explores the diversity of plant life and investigates its evolutionary origins and history through a mixture of lecture, lab and discussion activities.
+This course explores the diversity of plant life and investigates its evolutionary origins and history through a mixture of lecture, lab, and discussion activities.
 A key focus of the course is the ecological and environmental context of major evolutionary developments in the Land Plants, including their adaptations to various abiotic challenges, as well as antagonistic and mutualistic interactions with other organisms.
-Our survey of plant diversity is guided by recent phylogenetic studies and we make use of the outstanding living collections in the Lyman Plant House.
+The survey of plant diversity is guided by recent phylogenetic studies, and students make use of the outstanding living collections in the Lyman Plant House.
 Corequisite: BIO 265.
 Enrollment limited to 20. {N}

 Spring, Alternate Years